iNextrix/ASTPP/doc/Opensips_integration/opensips_integration_old.rst

 .. note:: OpenSIPs script is for version 1.7.1.

           **Please help us in converting opensips script to latest opensips LTS version.**

-.. note:: # add a module by removing '#' comment character at the beginning of the line
-          # remove a module by inserting the '#' comment character at the beginning of the line containing the name of
-          the module to be skipped

 +------------------------------------------------------------------+